Overview

 Aspirin

-is an analgesic and anti-inflammatory medication used over the counter to relieve mild to moderate pain in the body.
+It is an analgesic and anti-inflammatory medication used over the counter to relieve mild to moderate body pain.

 Acetaminophen (Tylenol)

-It is an NSAID over-the-counter analgesic medication that can greatly help with muscle discomfort.
+It is an NSAID, an over-the-counter analgesic medication that can significantly help with muscle discomfort.

 Menthol and Capsaicin

-Menthol and capsaicin are both ingredients available in topical gels and creams that help numb the area it is applied.
-It can help get instant relief by providing heat and numbing the stretched area.
+Menthol and capsaicin are both ingredients available in topical gels and creams that help numb the area to which they are applied.
+It can provide instant relief by applying heat and numbing the stretched area.

 Other oral OTC options